 Doctor Ali has helped hundreds of women in the Detroit area stop bladder leaks & improve sexual intimacy with vaginal rejuvenation.
 In most cases, just a single 30 minute Geneveve vaginal rejuvenation treatment is all that is needed.

 Geneveve is an affordable, painless, procedure performed in our Birmingham, MI (Detroit area) medical office.
 There is no downtime, and you will begin to notice vaginal improvement within just a few weeks.

-Call Doctor Ali to schedule a free, discreet, confidential vaginal rejuvenation consultation.
+Call Doctor Ali to schedule a discreet, confidential vaginal rejuvenation consultation.
 He will diagnose the undelyin g cause of your vaginal problems, and determine which vaginal rejuvenation is right for you!